 The draft 20-year Macquarie Park Place Strategy aims to help Macquarie Park reach its full potential as a place for innovation, encouraging creativity and collaboration.
-Promoting better connections between places, businesses and people, the place strategy aims to:
+Promoting better connections between places, businesses and people, the place Strategy aims to:

-- Transform Macquarie Park into an innovation district, creating new jobs and investment opportunities - Ensure infrastructure accompanies new development via a Strategic Infrastructure and Services Assessment - Make it easier to move around with more walking and cycling paths and better connections to public transport - Create sustainable neighbourhoods, each with their own identity - Create quality public open space and connections to the natural landscape.
+- Transform Macquarie Park into an innovation district, creating new jobs and investment opportunities - Ensure Infrastructure accompanies new development via a Strategic Infrastructure and Services Assessment - Make it easier to move around with more walking and cycling paths and better connections to public transport. - Create sustainable neighbourhoods, each with their own identity - Create quality public open space and connections to the natural landscape - Establishes a framework for creating an additional 20,000 jobs over the next 20 years, supported by up to 7,650 new dwellings in the investigation area.